learningequality/kolibri-docs/docs/coach.rst

 View Class Recent Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open the **Recent** tab (|recent| icon) to access the full report of channels and items (exercises and resources - videos, reading material, etc.) accessed during the last 7 days by learners of the selected class.
+Use this tab (|recent| icon) to access the full report of channels and items (exercises and resources - videos, reading material, etc.) accessed during the last 7 days by learners of the selected class.

 	.. image:: img/coach-recent.png
 	  :alt: coach recent activity